How “Carbs” Work in Your Dog’s Body

-Can Dogs Digest Carbohydrate in Dog Food?
+Can Dogs Digest Carbohydrates in Dog Food?

 Starches and sugars are made out of bonded, hexagon-shaped simple sugar molecules (monosaccharides).
-A dog’s body can’t utilize the energy from carbohydrate until the monosaccharides have been separated.
-So how does that work?
+Your dog’s body can’t utilize the energy from carbohydrates until the monosaccharides have been separated.

 Now let’s talk about fiber.
 Fiber is a carbohydrate and consists of the same simple sugar building blocks as starches and sugars described above.
 But the difference is how the blocks are joined together.
 Dogs don’t produce the enzymes necessary to break the bonds in fiber, so they can’t convert fiber into a readily available energy source.
-Fiber does, however, benefit a dog’s body by keeping the digestive processes in working order in two ways:
+Fiber does, however, benefit your dog’s body by keeping the digestive processes in working order in two ways:

 - Insoluble/nonfermentable fiber helps by absorbing water in the intestines and promoting gut motility (moving things down the digestive tract).

-Why Not Just Use Protein & Fat for Energy?
+Carbs vs. Protein & Fat for Energy

 Feeding a Complete & Balanced Diet

-Just Right by Purina offers personalized, natural, complete and balanced dog food – tailored for your dog's nutritional needs – with your choice of a grain or grain-free blend.
+Just Right offers personalized, complete, and balanced dog food – tailored for your dog's nutritional needs – with your choice of a grain or grain-free blend.